|Sacramento Traditional Jazz Society - Summer Jazz Camp|

 | Jazz is America’s music, our heritage, and it

-of the Trad Jazz Camp is to ensure the survival of our music by
+The goal of the Trad Jazz Camp is to ensure the survival of

 The Camp is focused on improvisation, both individual and group, with an emphasis on turning theory into practice at all times.
 Students are assigned to bands with players of similar ability and experience.